dxxmsdxy/prompt/README.md

 # 📃 \<prompt\/\>
-## Define the web for LLMs
+## The Large Language Web

-Just put a "prompt" tag in your HTML:
+Put a "prompt" tag in your HTML:

 ```
 <prompt>